The structure of a minimal $n$-chart with two crossings II: Neighbourhoods of $\Gamma_1\cup\Gamma_{n-1}$: Proofs of Theorem 1.2 and Theorem 1.3

-\begin{Proof} Neither terminal edge nor free edge is an internal edge.
-By Condition (ii) for an admissible tangle, the boundary $\partial D$ intersects neither terminal edge nor free edge.
+\begin{proof} Neither terminal edge nor free edge is an internal edge.
+By Condition (i) for an admissible tangle, the boundary $\partial D$ intersects neither terminal edge nor free edge.
 Thus the tangle $(\Gamma\cap D, D)$ satisfies Condition (i) for an IO-tangle.
+Condition (a) is the same one of Condition (ii) for an IO-tangle.